Burladingen: History

 In 1849, Burladingen and the villages of Hörschwag and Gauselfingen came under the dominion of the Kingdom of Prussia.
 They were assigned in 1850 to Oberamt Hechingen, one of the administrative districts of Province of Hohenzollern.
 The Oberamt was dissolved in 1925 the three towns were joined in the new Landkreis Hechingen by Melchingen, Ringingen, and Salmendingen, former possessions of the Kingdom of Württemberg ceded to Prussia in 1807.
 In 1973, as part of the 1973 Baden-Württemberg district reform, Hechingen's district was merged into the Zollernalb district.
 Hörschwag, was assigned to Reutlingen's district on 1 January 1973, but on 30 June 1974 was merged into Burladingen with the other townships.
 Burladingen was made an independent municipality in July 1978.

 2008 flood

 In the evening of 2 June 2008, three women drowned in the Starzel, near Burladingen, following heavy rainfalls and flooding across south-western Baden-Württemberg.

+2023 anti refugee campaign

+Around 600 people live in Killer, a part of Burladingen which became known nationwide in 2023.
+The district planned to accommodate 40 refugees in an empty pub there.
+At an information meeting, District Administrator Günther-Martin Pauli (CDU) was booed and an aggressive mood was expressed, fueled by the AfD member of the state parliament Joachim Steyer who was present.